ZaryabRahman/Siamese-Network-for-One-Shot-Face-Verification/README.md

         └── ...
     ```

-## 🛠️ Usage
+## How to use this repo

 ### 1. Training the Model

-To run the full pipeline—from data loading to training, evaluation, and visualization—simply execute the `main.py` script:
+to run the full pipeline—from data loading to training, evaluation, and visualization—simply execute the `main.py` script:

 ```bash
 python main.py
 ```

-The script will print progress updates to the console, save the best model to `siamese_resnet_model.pth`, and display the loss and ROC curve plots.
+the script will print progress updates to the console, save the best model to `siamese_resnet_model.pth`, and display the loss and ROC curve plots.

 ### 2. Monitoring with TensorBoard

-While the training is running, you can visualize the loss curves in real-time with TensorBoard:
+while the training is running, you can visualize the loss curves in real-time with TensorBoard:

 ```bash
 # In a new terminal, from the project root directory